awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 **Note**
 You can review the managed permission policies by signing in to the IAM AWS Management Console and searching by policy name\.
 A search for "transcribe" returns both policies listed above \(*AmazonTranscribeReadOnly* and *AmazonTranscribeFullAccess*\)\.

 You can also create your own custom IAM policies to allow permissions for Amazon Transcribe API actions\.
 You can attach these custom policies to the entities that require those permissions\.
-For more information, see [Adding permissions to a user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.

-## Permissions required for IAM user roles<a name="auth-role-iam-user"></a>
+## Permissions required for IAM roles<a name="auth-role-iam-user"></a>

-If you create an IAM role to call Amazon Transcribe, it must have permission to access the Amazon S3 bucket and, if applicable, the KMS key used to encrypt the contents of the bucket\.
+If you create an IAM role to call Amazon Transcribe, it must have permission to access the Amazon S3 bucket\.
+If applicable, the KMS key must also be used to encrypt the contents of the bucket\.
 Refer to the following sections for example policies\.

 ### Trust policies<a name="trust-policy"></a>